nus-cs3281/website/schedule/index.md

 * :loudspeaker: Lecture: Tips for tech talks - Part 1
 * Choosing topics for Lightning Talks:
-  * :alarm_clock: By the end of teh session, post an issue in repo [nus-cs3281/2018](https://github.com/nus-cs3281/2018) as follows %%&nbsp;Reason: posting titles in advance will help us avoid topic duplications%%:
+  * :alarm_clock: By the end of Monday, post an issue in repo [nus-cs3281/2018](https://github.com/nus-cs3281/2018) as follows %%&nbsp;Reason: posting titles in advance will help us avoid topic duplications%%:
     * Issue subject: the title of your talk
     * Issue body: 2-3 sentence preview of the talk
   * Check to see if there are duplicate topics already posted.
 You are discouraged from (but not prevented from) choosing a topic already chosen by another.